Mikarsoft/BlackHole-Core-ORM/README.md

 - Add properties on your Entities except the Id property that already exists in the BlackHoleEntity class.

-- Add in your entities 'using BlackHole.Entities' to be able to use '[ForeignKey(typeof(Entity), nullability)]' , '[NotNullable]' and '[VarCharSize(int)]' attributes on your Entity's properties
+- Add Attributes to the properties of your Entities' '[ForeignKey(typeof(Entity), nullability)]' , '[NotNullable]' and '[VarCharSize(int)]'
-  * You can also use 'UseActivator' attribute on your Entity, to take advantage of the 'IsActive' column in case you need to keep the data after delete.
+  * You can also use '[UseActivator]' attribute on your Entity, to take advantage of the 'IsActive' column in case you need to keep the data after delete.

 - Make your services Inherit from 'BlackHoleScoped' or 'BlackHoleSingleton' or 'BlackHoleTransient' so they will be automatically